heathernoto/MagicMirror/README.md

 &nbsp;
 &nbsp;

 I remember as a kid shaking the :8ball: until it gave me the answer that I wanted.
 What if I could use facial recognition to try and determine the spirit in which the question was asked?
 If it's something that excites you, puts a :smile: on your face- boom, the positive answer you wanted.
-If it's something you're dreading, :frown: it tells you what you want to hear!
+If it's something you're dreading, :frowning: it tells you what you want to hear!

 &nbsp;
 &nbsp;